apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

-Getting information stored in the footer is typically the first step in reading a Parquet file, as it is required to interpret the data pages. *Parsing* the footer is often on the critical path for reading data:
+Getting information stored in the footer is typically the first step in reading a Parquet file, as it is required to interpret the data pages. *Parsing* the footer is often performance critical when reading data:

-* When reading from fast local storage, such as modern NVMe SSDs, footer parsing must be completed before data pages are read, placing it on the critical I/O path.
+* When reading from fast local storage, such as modern NVMe SSDs, footer parsing must be completed to know what data pages to read, placing it directly on the critical I/O path.
 * Footer parsing scales linearly with the number of columns and row groups in a Parquet file and thus can be a bottleneck for tables with many columns or files with many row groups.
-* For systems that cache the parsed footer in memory, as explained in [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet], the footer must be parsed when the cache is cold or the hit rate is low.
+* For systems that cache the parsed footer in memory, as explained in [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet], the footer must still be parsed on cache miss.

 <!-- Image source: https://docs.google.com/presentation/d/1WjX4t7YVj2kY14SqCpenGqNl_swjdHvPg86UeBT3IcY -->
 <div style="display: flex; gap: 16px; justify-content: center; align-items: flex-start;">
   <img src="{{ site.baseurl }}/img/rust-parquet-metadata/flow.png" width="100%" class="img-responsive" alt="Typical Parquet processing flow" aria-hidden="true">
 </div>

 *Figure 4:* Typical processing flow for Parquet files for stateless and stateful systems.
-The performance of footer parsing is important for both types of systems, but especially for stateless systems that do not cache the parsed footer.
+Stateless engines read the footer on every query, and the time taken to parse the footer directly adds to query latency.
+Stateful systems cache some or all of the parsed footer in advance of queries.
+The performance of footer parsing is important for both types of systems, but especially for stateless.

 [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet]: https://datafusion.apache.org/blog/2025/08/15/external-parquet-indexes/

-The speed of parsing metadata has grown even more important as Parquet spreads throughout the data ecosystem and is used for more latency-sensitive workloads such as observability (TODO find citations), interactive analytics, and single-point lookups for Retrieval-Augmented Generation (RAG) applications feeding LLMs (TODO find citations).
-As overall query times decrease, the relative importance of footer parsing increases.
+The speed of parsing metadata has grown even more important as Parquet spreads throughout the data ecosystem and is used for more latency-sensitive workloads such as observability, interactive analytics, and single-point lookups for Retrieval-Augmented Generation (RAG) applications feeding LLMs.
+As overall query times decrease, the proportion spent on footer parsing increases.

 ## Background: Apache Thrift